 MACCA CHAT THE PAUL McCARTNEY MESSAGE BOARD

-Should WINGS be nominated into the Rock and Roll Hall of Fame?
+If you think Wings deserves to be nominated for the Rock and Roll Hall of Fame...